 So, make sure that you start off with a strong cover letter to peak their interest into looking further at your resume.
 Then, continue impressing them with your resume by highlighting the most important details at the top so that they will actually consider you as a probable candidate to interview.

-Essentially, you want to maximize on the amount of space you have to work with in one page of real estate, which means keeping your details short and to the point while effectively showcasing the key qualifications and achievements that help you stand out.
+Essentially, you want to maximize on the amount of space you have to work with in two pages of real estate, which means keeping your details short and to the point while effectively showcasing the key qualifications and achievements that help you stand out.

 3. Take Advantage of School Resources